dtom90/teleport-backend-challenge/RFD.md

 ### Security

-At a broad level, the security measures here are primarily designed to limit access and prevent resource hogging.
+At a broad level, the security measures here are primarily designed around:

 1. API authentication & authorization
-2. Run processes under OS user `rpsuser` with limited access
-3. cgroups for resource limits
+2. cgroups for resource limits

-The current design has all users sharing the same process space (via common OS user `rpsuser`), so users with execute permissions can stop other processes and readers can read other process state and output.
-We primarily rely on authentication to prevent malicious users.
+The current design has all users running processes as root, so users who have execute permissions should know what they're doing.

 Some ways this design could be enhanced in the future for stronger isolation with the trade of additional complexity:
 1. Implement mount namespaces, which would isolate the user filesystem from the OS filesystem